 The NPLEX Board Reviews the Exam Results: The NPLEX Board reviews the exam results of examinees who did not pass, looking at the pattern of performance on the GEAs.
 If, for example, a large number of examinees failed the same GEA but passed all the others, it could indicate that the cut score for that GEA was set too high, and depending on other factors, the cut score might be lowered.
 The new (lowered) cut scores (if any) are applied to examinee scores and new passing rates are generated and examined.

-Unofficial Pass/Fail Results are Posted to the Examinee’s online Profile: Approximately six (6) weeks after the exam administration, the examinee’s unofficial exam result(s) (Pass/Fail only) is(are) posted to her/his online Profile.
+Unofficial Pass/Fail Results are Posted to the Examinee’s online Profile: Approximately six (6) weeks after the exam administration, unofficial exam result(s) (Pass/Fail only) is(are) posted to the examinee’s online Profile.
 Examinees are notified by email when these results can be viewed online.
 NABNE makes every attempt to ensure that these unofficial exam results posted online are correct; however, it is not possible for NABNE to guarantee that the information posted online is accurate.